lorikrell/gamerchic/docs/boss.md

 Finally, the whelplings end:

-> The last of the whelpings are ended for some, any remaining try to press forward to get any nibble they can!
+> The last of the whelpings are ended for some, any remaining try to press forward to get any nibble they can.
+You have but a moment to catch your breath.
+Howls and roars pierce the air...it's not over!

+At this point, you can give them just a moment to breath, but keep the battle moving.
+If you have some players fall, consider giving the healers a moment to get them back up and on their feet.
+When ready, press on to the second wave.

+#### Second Wave Encounter

-At this point you enter the second wave with protodragons, switching up the groups.
+At this point you enter the second wave with 2 large protodragons, switching up the groups, and completing the battle task.
 Here is an example of how that may go:

 | | |
 | -- | -- |